Codeit-Mahendra/Advanced-QNA-RAG/README.md

 - **Index**: `advanced-qna-rag`
 - **Embeddings**: Sentence transformers

+## 🚀 Deployment

+The project includes `render.yaml` for easy deployment on Render.com.
+Update the environment variables in your Render dashboard:

+- `PINECONE_API_KEY`
+- `GROQ_API_KEY`

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments